renelikestacos/Google-Earth-Engine-Python-Examples/README.md

 # Google Earth Engine Python API Examples
 A collection of [Jupyter Notebooks](http://jupyter.org/) for [Google Earth Engine](https://earthengine.google.com/) Python API.

-**Note:** If you are interested in more tutorials or code snippets for Google Earth Engine Python API, feel free to write me an email to renekope@gmail.com.<br><br>
+**Note:** After a half year break, I am going to do more tutorials for Google Earth Engine Python API in the upcoming weeks and months.<br><br>
 ## Jupyter Notebook Tutorials for Google Earth Engine

 #### 001 Landcover Classfication for Landsat 8 TOA imagery